muzir/muzir.github.io/_posts/2019-11-10-Docker-Compose-Kafka-Cluster-2.md

 # Configuration

 We have 3 ```docker-compose.yaml``` files.
 One of them for kafka cluster, another one is for producer and last one for consumer.
-Kafka cluster ```docker-compose.yaml``` is same with the previous post so if you want to check it in detail check the previous post in the [first part of the Kafka Cluster series](http://muzir.github.io/docker/docker-compose/kafka/2019/08/19/Docker-Compose-Kafka-Cluster-1.html#configureKafka){:target="_blank"}.
+Kafka cluster ```docker-compose.yaml``` is same with the previous post so if you want to check it in detail check the previous post in the [first part of the Kafka Cluster series](http://muzir.github.io/2019/08/19/Docker-Compose-Kafka-Cluster-1.html#configureKafka) {:target="_blank"}.

 ## Producer Docker Compose Configuration